k21971/EvilHack/doc/evilhack-changelog.md

   will not spawn if extinct
 - Fix: Lucifer could activate the magic portal in the Sanctum
 - New spell: Dispel Evil, revamp clerical spell levels
+- Tweaks to the Druid spells entangle, create grass, create trees